awsdocs/amazon-textract-developer-guide/doc_source/how-it-works-kvp.md

 Name: Ana Carolina

 Detected key\-value pairs are returned as [Block](API_Block.md) objects in the responses from [AnalyzeDocument](API_AnalyzeDocument.md) and [GetDocumentAnalysis](API_GetDocumentAnalysis.md)\.
 You can use the `FeatureTypes` input parameter to retrieve information about key\-value pairs, tables, or both\.
 For key\-value pairs only, use the value `FORMS`\.
 For an example, see [Extracting Key\-Value Pairs from a Form Document](examples-extract-kvp.md)\.
-For general information about how a document is represented by `Block` objects, see [Documents and Block Objects](how-it-works-document-layout.md)\.
+For general information about how a document is represented by `Block` objects, see [Text Detection and Document Analysis Response Objects](how-it-works-document-layout.md)\.

 Block objects with the type KEY\_VALUE\_SET are the containers for KEY or VALUE Block objects that store information about linked text items detected in a document\.
 You can use the `EntityType` attribute to determine if a block is a KEY or a VALUE\.
 + A *KEY* object contains information about the key for linked text\.
 For example, *Name:*\.
 A KEY block has two relationship lists\.
-A relationship of type VALUE is a list that contains the ID of the VALUE block that's associated with the key\.
+A relationship of type VALUE is a list that contains the ID of the VALUE block associated with the key\.
 A relationship of type CHILD is a list of IDs for the WORD blocks that make up the text of the key\.
-+ A *VALUE* object contains information about the text that's associated with a key\.
++ A *VALUE* object contains information about the text associated with a key\.
 In the preceding example, *Ana Carolina* is the value for the key *Name:*\.
 A VALUE block has a relationship with a list of CHILD blocks that identify WORD blocks\.
 Each WORD block contains one of the words that make up the text of the value\.
 A `VALUE` object can also contain information about selected elements\.
 For more information, see [Selection Elements](how-it-works-selectables.md)\.

-Each instance of a KEY\_VALUE\_SET `Block` object is a child of the PAGE Block object that corresponds to the current page\.
+Each instance of a KEY\_VALUE\_SET `Block` object is a child of the PAGE `Block` object that corresponds to the current page\.

 The following diagram shows how the key\-value pair *Name: Ana Carolina* is represented by `Block` objects\.